-Related: How to Grow an Epic Beard Faster
+RELATED: How to Grow an Epic Beard Faster

-The Classic Beard
+1. Classic Beard Styles

 Not too long, not too short with thick coverage, the classic beard is recommended for those committed to facial hair.
 Keep in mind it doesn’t suit everyone.
-Our recommendation is to opt for a youthful haircut (like a voluminous pompadour) to accompany this beard style which will allow you to interpret this classic look in a modern way.
+Our recommendation is to opt for a youthful haircut to accompany this beard style which will allow you to interpret this classic look in a modern way.
 Alternatively, go for a side part with a strong hold pomade for a true vintage approach.

 A longer beard can work well when done right, but approach this style with caution.
 It is a gradual process to perfect the longer beard, so be patient.
 Also, be mindful of your grooming.
-You want to ensure that your hair is styled appropriately so you don’t end up looking like Tom Hanks in Castaway.
+You want to ensure that your hair is styled appropriately, so you don’t end up looking like Tom Hanks in Castaway.
 Ensure that your barber gets your haircuts right – opt for more modern, youthful styles to prevent an aged aesthetic.
 Beard oil is also a good idea to stop irritation and dryness and also to make your beard hair more manageable.

-The Bushy Beard
+3. Bushy Beard Style

 The bushy beard is great for adding texture and enhancing your face shape.
 If you are looking to exaggerate your jawline, a bushier beard will do just that.
 Beard oil is essential for this look, as it will prevent dryness and soften up the facial hair.
 A bushy beard can also make you look more mature.
-Much like a longer beard, a bushy beard needs to be paired with a great haircut that is styled appropriately.
+Much like a longer beard, a bushy beard needs to be paired with ahaircut that is styled appropriately.
 Joaquin Phoenix’s version of a bushy beard is a great example of a fuller beard with depth and texture.

-The Biker Beard
+4. Biker Beard Styles

 If you’ve shaved your head, a beard can work to add dimension to your mug.
 A beard will afford you more character when it comes to your looks, working to lend texture and frame your face effectively.
 It goes without saying, but you will need to recognise what suits your face shape and whether a beard will complement your shaved head or not.
 The best way to find out is to grow your beard out, and gradually you will be able to determine whether facial hair is a good idea.
 Jason Statham is a good reference for those wanting to enhance a shaved head with a stubble.

-Short Hair & Beard
+12. Short Hair with Beard

 When your hair is shorter, you will need to ensure that your beard is proportionate to your hair length.
 Stubble is failsafe – it particularly complements shorter hairstyles and gives an overall balanced look.
 It gets a bit tricky when you are growing your beard longer.
 With longer hairstyles, a longer beard works really well, but with shorter haircuts, you want to ensure that your beard doesn’t look too out of place if it is longer.
 The best way to ensure that your beard is proportionate to your haircut is to experiment with beard lengths – your face shape may be able to handle a longer beard with a shorter haircut, but don’t go too extreme with your facial hair length.

-Medium Hair & Beard
+13. Medium Hair with Beard

 Medium haircuts and styles work really well to compliment beards, as this length is typically more versatile than when your hair is cut shorter.
 To really amplify the effect of medium length hair alongside a beard, go for trendy haircuts that will boost your beard’s appeal.
 Medium length hair will also allow you the freedom to experiment with different beard lengths, so it is a failsafe length.

-Long Hair & Beard
+14. Long Hair with Beard

 Length shouldn’t be feared when it comes to beards or facial hair in general.
 Longer hair is actually quite versatile and is very complementary with shorter, medium and longer facial hair.
 The important thing to remember about long hair and growing a beard is to ensure that your grooming is impeccable.
 You don’t want to look dishevelled, so pay attention to how you style your long hair and appropriately trim your beard so you don’t look careless.

-Slicked Back Hair & Beard
+15. Slicked Back Hair with Beard

 A beard can work well for an aesthetic influenced by the past.
 Slicked back hair is a great way to incorporate retro vibes in your looks and will work well to make your beard more appropriate for formal or dressed up occasions.
 Experiment with the finish of the product that you use for your slicked back hairstyle, as different finishes can allude to varied aesthetics.
 A glossy, shiny finish is true to the 40s and 50s aesthetic, but a matte finish can work to modernise your hairstyle.

-Fade Haircut & Beard
+16. Fade Haircut with Beard

 One of the most flattering haircuts to complement a beard is a fade haircut, it is well balanced and lends a modern vibe to facial hair.
 The appealing thing about a fade haircut is that it hinges on precision, meaning that it can handle longer beards and will balance out your looks more appropriately.
 The modernity of a fade haircut will also make your interpretation of a beard more youthful and complement different dress codes.